PimpTrizkit/PJs/README.md

 <h3>Return:</h3>

-A HTML Collection of HTML Elements that have `className` equal to the parameter specified.
+A HTML Collection of HTML Elements that have `className` equal to the parameter specified from inside `document`.

 <h3>Params - dgCN(c):</h3>